chroma-core/chroma/docs/cip/CIP_8_Matrix_Packages.md

 ### `matrix.data.parquet`

 The `matrix.data.parquet` file contains the core dataset of the matrix package.
-Each row in this Parquet file closely mirrors Chroma database content and includes the following columns:
+Each row in this Parquet file closely mirrors Chroma database content.
+The following columns are expected:

-- **Original Document Source**: This field holds the original source data, which could be text, documents, or any other relevant information that forms the basis of the dataset.
+- `src`- **Original Document Source**: This field holds the original source data, which could be text, documents, or any other relevant information that forms the basis of the dataset.
+This maps directly to a Chroma document.
-- **Computed Embeddings**: Computed embeddings are generated from the original document source using a specific model.
-These embeddings represent the data in a numerical format suitable for various analytical and machine learning tasks.
+- `embedding`- **Computed Embeddings**: Computed embeddings are generated from the original document source using the model specified in `matrix.package.yaml`.
+This maps directly to Chroma embeddings.
-- **Metadata**: Metadata associated with each row provides additional context or information about the data.
+- `meta`- **Metadata**: Metadata associated with each row is a set of key/value pairs that provide context or information about the data.
 This metadata could include timestamps, data source references, or any other relevant details.
+This maps directly to Chroma metadata.

+For now, the `matrix.data.parquet` file is required to physically exist adjacent to the `matrix.package.yaml` file.
+This is an initial implementation simplification and convenience.
+It is expected that a follow-up shortly after this CIP is implemented will add remote storage support, facilitated by the use of OCI registries.

-The `matrix.data.parquet` file is marked as required for most scenarios within the matrix package format.
-However, there is one specific case in which it may become optional: when introducing support for remote artifacts, facilitated by the use of OCI registries.
-In this scenario, the actual dataset might be stored remotely, and the matrix package would include references or pointers to the remote location rather than including the dataset itself.
+In this scenario, the actual `matrix.data.parquet` file would be stored remotely, and the matrix package would include references or pointers to the remote location rather than including the dataset itself.
 This approach would reduce package size and enhance efficiency in distributing and managing large datasets, making the data file optional in such cases.

+TODO address degrees of freedom with parquet - file metadata, multi-file splitting, etc.
 ### Chroma Client & CLI Changes

 For matrix packages to be useful, the procedure for producing and consuming them must be trivial.
-This section describes changes to both the Chroma client and CLI for
+This section describes changes to both the Chroma client and CLI in order to support matrix packages.

-TODO lollll so much to fill in
+TODO lollll so much to fill in - sdboyer can do some, but also others/jeffchuber?

-#### Import and `chrome import-matrix`
+#### Import and `chroma import-matrix`

 Idempotence is probably critical here

-TODO finish
+TODO do this

-#### Export and `chrome export-matrix`
+#### Export and `chroma export-matrix`

-TODO finish
+TODO do this

 ## Alternatives Considered

-TODO finish
+This CIP is intended to set us on a good path toward tackling a large problem, not solve the problem outright.
+As such, some "alternatives" are actually paths we may plausibly explore in the future.

 ### Alternate naming patterns